calculix/CalculiX-Examples/NonLinear/Honeycomb/README.md

 # Honeycomb Sandwich
-Tested with CGX/CCX 2.10
+Tested with CGX/CCX 2.12

-Doesn't converge with 2.11, images below are obtained with 2.10.
+CGX generates spurious nodes which deteriorate the convergence of the model.
+See issue #14

 + Non-linear static analysis
 + Plasticity